 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include mouth sores, trouble breathing, fast heartbeats, rapid weight gain, stomach pain, or yellowing of your skin or eyes.

 Avoid driving or hazardous activity until you know how cyclophosphamide will affect you.
 Your reactions could be impaired.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 What other drugs will affect cyclophosphamide?

-This list is not complete.
-Other drugs may interact with cyclophosphamide, including prescription, over-the-counter, vitamin, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect cyclophosphamide.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.